sunillal/getCleanData/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

+###Note
+Features are normalized and bounded within [-1,1].

 ##Processing
-- Features are normalized and bounded within [-1,1].
+- We are only interested in features which capture the mean and standard devation of a measurement.
+These correspond to features with mean() or std() in their feature names.
+All other features have been filtered out.
+- The training and test dataset have been combined
-- Each feature vector is a row on the text file.
+- Each row in the output text file represents the average of each variable for each activity and each subject.

+##Data dictionary
 The final processed dataset has the following structure:

 - subject                    : int  1 1 1 1 1 1 2 2 2 2 ...